flumeapp/help.flumeapp.com/misc/integrations.md

 ### Drag to Dock

-Flume handles photos and videos dragged to its Dock icon, as well as entire folders (though a limit of 10 files is applied).
+Flume handles photos and videos dragged to its Dock icon, as well as entire folders (a limit of 10 files is applied).
 You will be asked if each file is a separate [upload](//views/upload.md) or if you wish to create a single [carousel post.](//views/upload.md#carousel-posts)

 ------